 Berkeley Center for the Arts

 Berkeley Center for the Arts (BCA) is Berkeley County School District’s high school level fine arts magnet program.
 BCA is open to all rising 9th grade students in Berkeley County School District, and 10th grade students are accepted on a case-by-case basis.
 Sophomore students must be selected by their teacher and approved by the program director and guidance counselor.
 Students gifted in drama, visual arts, creative writing, dance, voice, strings, or winds & percussion are encouraged to apply.
-BCA creates a community of artists who support and encourage each other to take artistic risks and strive to reach their fullest potential.Click HERE or call Assistant Principal LaTanya Butler at Goose Creek High School (843-553-5300) for more information and to learn about the application and audition processes.
-Application deadline for the 2017-2018 school year is March 31, 2017.Scholars Academy
+BCA creates a community of artists who support and encourage each other to take artistic risks and strive to reach their fullest potential.Learn about the application and audition processes or call Assistant Principal LaTanya Butler at Goose Creek High School (843-553-5300) for more information.Marrington Middle School of the Arts

-Marrington Middle School of the Arts is a National Blue Ribbon School of Excellence for Berkeley County students in grades 6-8, who meet one of five eligibility requirements (more information below).
+Marrington Middle School of the Arts is a National Blue Ribbon School of Excellence for Berkeley County students in grades 6-8, who meet one of four eligibility requirements (more information below).
 Marrington Middle students experience the arts as an essential component of the curriculum, providing them with a variety of traditional and non-traditional learning experiences.
-Students may participate in a variety of arts and citizenship activities and clubs, such as the Middle School Mock Trial Program, the Renaissance leadership program, and the Creative Writing Club.Click HERE for eligibility requirements or call Sharon White at Marrington Middle (843-573-0313) for more information.
+Students may participate in a variety of arts and citizenship activities and clubs, such as the Middle School Mock Trial Program, the Renaissance leadership program, and the Creative Writing Club.Learn about the eligibility requirements or call Megan Harrison at Marrington Middle (843-573-0313) for more information.

 Additional Innovative Programs

-Head Start: Offered at 9 in-county sites Click HERE for more information.
-The phone number for the Head Start office is 834-820-3497.
+Head Start: Offered at 9 in-county sites.
+Learn about the application process or contact the Head Start office at 834-820-3497.

-Pre-School Programs for Children with Disabilities Admission: Children with diagnosed disabilities; Click HERE for more information, Phone: 843-899-8890
+Pre-School Programs for Children with Disabilities Admission: Children with diagnosed disabilities; Learn about the services offered or call us for more information at 843-899-8890.

-Child Development Education Programs: Offered at 16 Berkeley County sites; Admission: 4-years-old, application, eligibility guidelines; Click HERE for more information or contact your neighborhood elementary school for nearest program & application process.
+Child Development Education Programs: Offered at 16 Berkeley County sites; Admission: 4-years-old, application, eligibility guidelines; Learn about the program or contact your neighborhood elementary school for nearest program & application process.